kaoyla/kaoyla/README.md

-im kaoyla
+im kaoyla and im new to programming.  give tips
-learning how to program